Q What is potato blight?

-Q When should I expect an attack?
+Q When should I expect a potato-blight attack?

-Q How can I avoid it?
+Q How can I avoid potato blight?

 A Dig out as many tubers as you can when you gather the potatoes.
 At the end of the season, remove all potato tubers, even tiny ones, and destroy them.
 Digging over the plot so frost can kill any remaining tubers will help.
 Throw away, burn or bury deeply any leftover or rotting tubers from storage, so they can’t grow the following year.
 Protect new crops by earthing up well.
 A layer of soil will protect tubers from spores falling from infected foliage.